 - 1/2 teaspoon salt

 - 2 large eggs, at room temperature

-- 3 tablespoons finely grated lemon zest (from 2 to 3 lemons, preferably organic)
+- 3 tablespoons finely grated lemon zest, (from 4 to 6 lemons), preferably organic)

-- 1 tablespoons finely grated orange zest, preferably organic
+- 1 tablespoon finely grated orange zest, preferably organic

 - 2 ounces unsalted butter, melted